 Thermal underwear is the warmest set of pyjamas you will ever need when camping in cold conditions.
 Known as a ‘base layer’ they will trap warmth directly against your skin and make a very big difference to your comfort in cold conditions.
-Make sure you put your thermals on an hour or so before you go to bed in order to make sure you are nice and warm before heading off to sleep.
+Layering clothes on top of your thermal base layer will trap air between the fabric and keep you warmer than adding a single thick layer of clothing.

 4. Put on a beanie and socks

-Humans lose the most heat through their heads.
-By wearing a beanie to bed, or tightening the hood of your sleeping bag, you can trap more warmth.
-When your body starts to get cold, it will take blood away from the extremities such as your feet, in order to keep it around your vital organs.
-By heading to bed with warm socks on, you can keep your feet warm.
-This means your body will keep the blood flowing to them and this all equals a better night’s sleep.
+When your body gets cold, it takes blood away from the extremities such as your feet and hands, in order to keep it around your vital organs.
+By heading to bed with warm socks and gloves, you can keep your feet and hands warm and your body will keep the blood flowing to them, making for a better night’s sleep.